 Their R&D team analyzes audio equipment from a unique perspective.
 Every piece of A/V equipment uses a power supply in order to operate at the correct, safe DC voltage.
 Hence, a power supply is said to have the primary side and secondary side.
 The primary side is from the power receptacle, all the way to the input of the power supply.
 The secondary side is from the output of the power supply to the circuit board.
 The A/V circuitry remains within the secondary side.

-The Telos technical design team proposes the use of a CPU (micro processor) within the GNR to calculate and generate a high precision ground reference voltage.
-Grounding is achieved by connecting the audio equipment to the binding posts of the Telos GNR that carries the ground reference voltage.
-By doing so, the GNR is able to truly correct the ground reference point for the equipment chassis, audio circuitry and the ground connection.
+The Telos technical design team installed a CPU (micro processor) within the GNR to calculate and generate a high precision ground reference voltage.
+Grounding is achieved by connecting the audio equipment to the binding posts of the GNR that carries the ground reference voltage.
+By doing so, the Grounding Noise Reducer is able to truly correct the ground reference point for the equipment chassis, audio circuitry and the ground connection.

 Using the same analogy as a high precision digital clock, GNR generates a low distortion ground reference voltage, giving each piece of equipment a consistent reference point.
-When the A/V setup is operating on a singular ground potential, the signal transmission becomes least impeded, avoiding any transmission loss due to polarity mismatch and bit error.
+When the A/V setup is operating on a singular ground potential, the signal transmission becomes least impeded, avoiding any transmission loss due to mains plug orientation mistakes, unwanted ground currents and bit errors.
 Therefore, it truly achieves the best transmission possible.

-Telos Ground Noise Reducer comes with ground wires of the same materials, thus each piece of equipment is having the same grounding impedance characteristics.
+Your Telos Ground Noise Reducer comes with 2 ground wires of the same materials, thus each piece of equipment is having the same grounding impedance characteristics.
 This greatly reduces the likelihood of coloration.
 Grounding your equipment is easily done by either using an unused in- or output (RCA, XLR, USB, HDMI etc.) or a spade under a screw of the equipment housing.
+As the audible results can vary significantly, experimenting is strongly encouraged.
 Telos suggests connecting as many components to the GNR as possible, and when doing so, you can connect a component more than once.
-They also say not to use more than two wires per post and to keep digital and analog separate - meaning you could use up to 4 wires and even more components (some of the supplied wires have a single spade at one end with double RCAs at the other).
-They also say one should not connect the GNR to the AC ground at any outlet nor to connect the unit to the negative terminal on an amplifier (bridge or BTL amplifiers!).
+Do not to use more than two wires per post and keep digital and analog separate - meaning you could use up to 4 wires and even more components (some of the supplied wires have a single spade at one end with double RCAs at the other).
+You should not connect the GNR to the AC ground at any outlet nor connect the unit to the negative terminal on an amplifier (bridge or BTL amplifiers!).

-By having an isolated ground for your A/V setup, the effect is at least as good as having a dedicated power line!
-Because the GNR generated ground potential only serves your A/V equipment, noise of the rest of your house will be totally isolated.
+By having an isolated ground for your A/V setup, the effect is at least as good as having a dedicated power line, because the ground potential generated by the GNR only serves your A/V equipment.
+Noise of the rest of your house will be totally isolated.

 Note: The GNR won't work properly if you have a balanced electricity grid or use a balanced isolation transformer.